nullfocus/Zapper/README.md

 - Fill up "scripts" with shell scripts or executables (remember to chmod them)
 - Run the zapper.py file in the parent folder
 - Hit port 5000 on the machine's ip

-er to chmod them)
-15
-Run the zapper.py file in the parent folder